toughlovearena/lobby.toughlovearena.com/README.md

 ## How and when to deploy

 Both servers (A and B) are live at all times and continuously deploying.
 Whenever you push to main, CD checks [greenblue.json](src/greenblue.json) to see which branch it should deploy to.
 That server will detect the changes to it's branch within 5 minutes and then reboot itself.
-However, this is a destruction action since lobbies rely on WebSockets, so we don't want to push to a branch that's currently being used.
+However, this is a destructive action since lobbies rely on WebSockets, so we don't want to push to a branch that's currently being used.

 Therefore, the best practice for development is the following steps: